Devin McCourty: 2012

-The New England Patriots completed the regular season in first place in the AFC East with a 12–4 record.
+The Patriots completed the regular season in first place in the AFC East with a 12–4 record.
 On January 13, 2013, McCourty made his first postseason start at safety and collected eight combined tackles during a 41–28 win against the Houston Texans in the AFC Divisional Round.
-The following week, he made eight combined tackles as the Patriots were eliminated from the playoffs after a 28–13 loss to the Baltimore Ravens in the AFC Championship Game.
+The following week, he made eight combined tackles as the Patriots were eliminated from the playoffs after a 28–13 loss to the Ravens in the AFC Championship.

 2013

 McCourty began training camp as the de facto starting free safety after Patrick Chung departed in free agency.
 He was named the starting free safety to open the regular season, alongside strong safety Steve Gregory.
 McCourty was not selected as one of four team captains to begin the regular season.
 He became a captain, along with Rob Ninkovich, mid-season after injuries to Mayo and Wilfork.

-On October 6, 2013, McCourty collected a season-high 12 combined tackles (eight solo) during a 13–6 loss at the Cincinnati Bengals in Week 5.
-In Week 9, he made six combined tackles, a pass deflection, and intercepted a pass by Ben Roethlisberger in the Patriots' 55–31 win against the Pittsburgh Steelers.
-He was inactive for the Patriots' Week 17 victory against the Buffalo Bills after head coach Bill Belichick chose to rest him for the playoffs.
+On October 6, 2013, McCourty collected a season-high 12 combined tackles (eight solo) during a 13–6 loss at the Bengals in Week 5.
+In Week 9, he made six combined tackles, a pass deflection, and intercepted a pass by Ben Roethlisberger in the Patriots' 55–31 win against the Steelers.
+He was inactive for the Patriots' Week 17 victory against the Bills after head coach Bill Belichick chose to rest him for the playoffs.
 McCourty finished the season with 69 combined tackles (48 solo), nine pass deflections, and an interception in 15 games and 15 starts.
-He received the highest overall grade among all qualified safeties in 2013.

 2014

 McCourty began the regular season as the starting free safety and played alongside strong safety Patrick Chung.
 This began a five-year stint where McCourty and Chung were the main starting safeties for the Patriots.

 In Week 2, McCourty deflected a pass and also returned an interception for a 60-yard gain before being pushed out of bounds at the goal line during a 30–7 win at the Minnesota Vikings.
-On November 30, 2014, McCourty collected a season-high nine combined tackles (eight solo) in the Patriots' 26–21 loss at the Green Bay Packers in Week 13.
+On November 30, 2014, McCourty collected a season-high nine combined tackles (eight solo) in the Patriots' 26–21 loss at the Packers in Week 13.
 He finished the season with 68 combined tackles (51 solo), six pass deflections, two interceptions, and a forced fumble in 16 games and 16 starts.
-He earned the eighth highest overall grade from Pro Football Focus in 2015.

-The New England Patriots finished atop the AFC East with a 12–4 record, clinching a first round bye and home-field advantage.
-On January 10, 2015, he made four combined tackles, two pass deflections, and intercepted a pass by Joe Flacco during a 35–31 victory against the Baltimore Ravens in the AFC Divisional Round.
-The Patriots reached Super Bowl XLIX after routing the Indianapolis Colts 45–7 in the AFC Championship Game.
+The Patriots finished atop the AFC East with a 12–4 record, clinching a first round bye and home-field advantage.
+On January 10, 2015, he made four combined tackles, two pass deflections, and intercepted a pass by Joe Flacco during a 35–31 victory against the Ravens in the AFC Divisional Round.
+The Patriots reached Super Bowl XLIX after routing the Colts 45–7 in the AFC Championship.
 On February 1, 2015, McCourty collected five combined tackles and helped the Patriots defeat the Seattle Seahawks 28–24 and win Super Bowl XLIX.